CLICK HERE TO CONTACT US NOW !!!

 (amended 2000/09/01)

-(6) An applicant who holds a Canadian Commercial Pilot Licence or Airline Transport Pilot Licence and whose instrument rating expired more than 24 months before the date of application, is considered to have met the INRAT examination requirement, provided that the applicant:
+(6) An applicant who holds a Canadian Commercial Pilot License or Airline Transport Pilot License and whose instrument rating expired more than 24 months before the date of application, is considered to have met the INRAT examination requirement, provided that the applicant:

 (amended 2005/12/01)

-(a) holds a Commercial Pilot Licence or Airline Transport Pilot Licence issued by a Contracting State;
+(a) holds a Commercial Pilot License or Airline Transport Pilot License issued by a Contracting State;

 (amended 1999/03/01)